pentlander/sasquach/NOTES.md

 As least would want some sort of marker on fields and functions that mutate a struct.
 That could possibly tie into the Java interop to make mutable OO code more sane to deal with.

+## Dealing with Null
+Code has to somehow deal with null values that come from foreign functions.
+There are a few options on how to handle this:
+1. Do nothing, foreign code is the wild west and you have to be careful when integrating.
+Definitely not doing this.
+2. Integrate null into the type system somehow.
+Also don't want to do this as Sasquach code is expected to use the Option type instead.
+3. Add null checks to every return value from a foreign function that is not a primitive.
+Could also perform analysis so that a check is not generated when the return value isn't used.
+Users can opt out of the null check by adding a `!` to the end of the method name.
+4. Make every foreign function that returns a non-primitive value return an `Option`.
+Users can opt out by adding an `!` to return the bare value with a null check and a `!!` for the bare values without a null check.
+Would still want to do code analysis to not wrap calls where the return value isn't used.

+The last option seems like the best right now.
+It involves the least extra typing when integrating with Java code.

 ## Private Fields/Functions in Struct
 How do we handle private in structs?
 It might only make sense to allow it in modules, since I can't think of a usecase for private fields/funcs in anon structs.
 Should test this out more.